 Chickens at different stages of development require different feed formulations.
-Commercially prepared rations are a nutritionally balanced food source; poultry nutritionists formulate feed to ensure that chickens get all the nutrition they need daily, therefore, anything that is added to the diet dilutes the nutrient balance they should be getting daily.
-Even healthy snacks should only be given in moderation so as not to tip the balance, or scale, too far in any direction.
+Poultry nutritionists formulate feed to ensure that chickens get all the nutrients they need daily in commercially available feeds.
+Since bagged feed from established, reputable feed companies are a nutritionally balanced food source, anything that is added to the birds’ diet dilutes the nutrient balance they should be getting daily.
+Even healthy snacks should only be offered rarely, in moderation so as not to tip the balance too far in any direction.

 I strongly caution against dabbling in assembling homemade feed blends.
 Imprecise calculations and the wrong ingredients can affect growth in young chickens, egg production in layers and result in negative, long-term health consequences.
 “Mixing rations is the most complex aspect of poultry management and isn’t something you should undertake if you’re just starting out.